hantsy/spring-reactive-sample/README.md

 Download and extract it into your disc, import the source codes into your IDEs.

-A new `spring-boot-starter-webflux` starter is added in the pom.xml.
+As you see, in the pom.xml, new Spring Boot strater `spring-boot-starter-webflux`  is added.

 ```xml
 <dependency>